PeterPawn/YourFritz/reported_threats/480894/README.md

 If the attacker needs an opportunity to run own commands immediately on the device (only writing files will not execute any command itself), he may add a line to "inetd.conf", which makes "inetd" listening on a frequently used TCP or UDP port, if no other daemon is using the port (UDP ports may be shared).

-Any incoming request there starts - only an example - another shell script (using "/bin/sh sh <scriptname>") and this script could be contained in the same tarball as our template "inetd.conf".
+Any incoming request there starts - only an example - another shell script (using `/bin/sh sh <scriptname>`) and this script could be contained in the same tarball as our template "inetd.conf".
 Abusing "inetd" in this manner provides an attacker with a recurring RCE opportunity and these files are recreated after each system restart.

 Another file, which may be overwritten, is "/var/env.cache".
 This file contains the output of an earlier executed command